natebelt83/crunchbot/steem_install.md

 # steem setup

 ### homebrew
 My best guess is that the openssl program is there, but the source files that Steem needs are not.
-To get those added, we can use another package manager called Homebrew.
+To get those added, you can use another package manager called Homebrew.
 This is similar to how pip works for python but geared towards the mac operating system.

 Details are here: https://brew.sh/  I believe you just need to run that main command from the Terminal:
 ```